trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 .. figure:: images/update1.png

-In this example, the system is up-to-date.
+In this example, updates are available for installed packages.
+To update the software, click the box next to "Package Updates" which will activate the "Start Updates" button.
+Once you click that button, it will change to "Stop Updates" so that you can stop the update, if needed.
+As the packages are updated, the progress of the updates will be displayed.

+.. warning:: Update Manager will update **all** installed software.
+If you have placed a lock on a package using :command:`pkg` or AppCafe®, Update Manager will fail and will generate a message indicating that the failure is due to a locked package.
+If you need to lock certain applications against being updated, you will need to instead manually update software as needed using :command:`pkg`.

 The "Latest Check" field indicates the date and time the system last checked for updates.
-To manually check for updates, click the "check for Updates" button.
+To manually check for updates, click the "Check for Updates" button.

-a security update is available.
-Click the "Start Updates" button to manually start the update.
-When prompted, reboot so that the system can boot into the newly patched operating system.
+If a security update is available, it will be listed as such and can be applied by checking its box and clicking the "Start Updates" button.
+If the update requires a reboot, Update Manager will provide a message after installation so that you can save your work and manually reboot into the newly patched operating system.

-When package updates are available a "View Package Updates" box can be clicked to see which packages will be upgraded.

-.. warning:: Updates will update **all** installed software.
-If you have placed a lock on a package using :command:`pkg` or AppCafe®, Update Manager will fail and will generate a message indicating that the failure is due to a locked package.
-If you prefer to lock certain applications against being updated, select "Security" or "Nothing" in the "Configure Automatic Updates" tab of Update Manager and manually update software as needed using
-   :command:`pkg`.

 The "Branches" tab of Update Manager provides a listing of available branches.
 In the example shown in :numref:`Figure %s: Switching Branches <update3>`, this system is currently running the 10.2 branch and the upcoming 11.0 branch is available for selection.